 One of Databricks’ most well-known blogs is the blog where they describe joining a billion rows in a second on a laptop.
 Since this is a fairly easy benchmark to replicate, we thought, why not try it on SnappyData and see what happens?
 We found that for joining two columns with a billion rows, SnappyData is nearly 20x faster.
-SnappyData is open source on github.
+SnappyData is available for download.

 Let’s start with the benchmark as in the original post.
 The machine is a: